-If a certain style or design suddenly become the rage, Zara reacts quickly, designs new styles, and gets them into stores while the trend is still peaking.
+If a certain style or design becomes the new must-have on the street, Zara gets to work.
+Designers churn out the new styles and they're fast-tracked to stores while the trend is still going strong.

 Store managers communicate customer feedback on what shoppers like, what they dislike, and what they’re looking for.
-That data is instantly funneled back to Zara’s designers who begin sketching on the spot.
+That demand forecasting data is instantly funneled back to Zara’s designers, who begin sketching on the spot.

 Zara also has extra capacity on hand to respond to demand as it develops and changes.
 For example, it operates typically 4.5 days per week around the clock on full capacity, leaving some flexibility for extra shifts and temporary labor to be added when needed.

 This then translates to frequent shipments and higher numbers of customer visits to the stores, creating an environment of shortage and opportunity.